xsova/xsova/README.md

 By day, I'm a Software QA Engineer at [RTG Medical](https://rtgmedical.com/).
 By night, I'm a modern-day wizard, crafting spells (a.k.a. code) and compiling my library of repositories with magical incantations that breathe life into machines.

-## 🧙‍♂️ The Art of Spell Writing

-In the realm of coding, I view each line of code as a spell, meticulously woven to create digital magic.
-My grimoire (repositories) is an ever-growing collection of these spells, ready to solve problems and create wonders with a flick of electricity.
-As a student of the arcane, I tend to gravitate toward:

-- **Abjuration**: Crafting meticulous test suites, plans, and cases to safeguard software integrity.
-- **Alchemy**: Experimenting with new technologies and frameworks to create innovative solutions, akin to the art of transmutation.
-- **Divination**: Harnessing the power of data parsing and decision-making spells to uncover hidden insights.
-- **Enchantment**: Breathing life into mundane tasks by conjuring reusable automations, akin to the whimsical mops from Fantasia.
-- **Evocation**: Conjuring innovative wonders through spells that generate novel creations, such as generative visual or audio art.
-- **Illusion**: Creating captivating user interfaces and experiences that deceive the eye with visual magic, making digital worlds come to life.
-- **Transmutation**: Transforming data and structures into different forms or formats, like an alchemical transformation.

-These magical disciplines are the threads that weave together my ever-expanding library of spells. 🪄🌟

 ## 🎮 Interests

 - 🎵 Making and listening to music